jackhudsonnnn/p2picks_football/README.md

 **For GitHub Copilot users:**
 - GitHub Copilot automatically uses your project context
 - No additional MCP setup required for basic functionality
+- If you run into issues, ask copilot how to set it up, "How can I set up MCP with supabase?"

 **For other AI assistants (Claude Desktop, etc.):**
 1. **Install MCP Server:**